Chapter 5120:1-1 Release

 (2) Copies of relevant diagnostic reports in the files of the department of rehabilitation and correction.

-(I) If an offender is committed to an inpatient facility of the department of mental health and mental retardation, the care and custody of the offender shall be administratively transferred from the department of rehabilitation and correction to the department of mental health and mental retardation.
+(I) If an offender is committed to an inpatient facility of the department of mental health and addiction services or the department of developmental disabilities, the care and custody of the offender shall be administratively transferred from the department of rehabilitation and correction to the department of mental health and addiction services or the department of developmental disabilities.

-(J) Upon certification by the director of the department of mental health and mental retardation to the chief, adult parole authority or his designee, that the offender is recovered or is in need of less restrictive care and treatment, the chief, adult parole authority, or his designee, shall:
+(J) Upon certification by the director of the department of mental health and addiction services or the director of the department of developmental disabilities to the chief, adult parole authority or his designee, that the offender is recovered or is in need of less restrictive care and treatment, the chief, adult parole authority, or his designee, shall:

 (1) Return the offender to his former status; or